ye8303019/kritchie.github.io/_posts/2017-06-26-science-papers-engine-2.markdown

 ## How to do that using Python ?

 Python is a fantastic tool that can do all sorts of things.
 Because of that, a lot of people have built incredible tools and libraries.
 One of them is called [Gensim](www.gensim.com).
-Gensim includes lots and lots of features that are used to do topic modeling.
+Gensim includes lots and lots of features that are used to do text processing.
 That’s the library that I chose to build the dictionary because it's very simple and yet very powerful.
 You have the ability to load/save/update a model, which is what I needed for my pipeline.
 It's also widely used and well maintained/documented.

 {% highlight python  %}